lukesipes10/CISC-121-Final-Project-Binary-Search/README.md

 # Acknowledgement
 Author: Luke Sipes

 AI Disclaimer: Portions of the program code were written with assistance from Claude Opus 4.6 with prompts based on this README, in accordance with the Level 4 AI policy mandated by the final project guidlines.
 Project concept, structure, and logic are entirely the author's own.
-AI assisted entirely with creating custom Gradio theming using a custom CCS (extra theming bonus due to extra time and not a required component of the project).
+AI assisted entirely with creating custom Gradio theming using a custom CCS (extra theming was a bonus due to extra time and not a required component of the project).